It’s a short list of things your horse can share

-Well….to be totally paranoid and safe, not much, maybe some shampoo or grooming spray.
-Each horse should have his own set of everything - brushes, buckets, saddle pads, boots.
-Not so realistic, but there are some ways to have top notch bio-security and be practical at the same time.
+- Well….to be totally paranoid and safe, not much should be shared between horses.
+Maybe some shampoo or grooming spray.
+Each horse should have his own set of everything – brushes, buckets, saddle pads, boots.
+Not so realistic, but there are some ways to have top-notch biosecurity and be practical at the same time.

-Or, you are at a barn where no one shows or goes anywhere!
-You still need to be vigilant about skin issues, respiratory infections, and everything else.
+- Or, you are at a barn where no one shows or goes anywhere!
+You still need to be vigilant about skin issues like rain rot, respiratory infections, and everything else.

-Avoid sharing grooming tools to avoid spreading rain rot and other skin "stuff"
+Avoid sharing grooming tools to avoid spreading rain rot and other skin infections

 - Saddle pads can be shared if necessary, but only if they are fresh from the laundry.
 Skin issues, like rain rot, can jump from horse to horse via shared tack and grooming tools.
 After one horse has worn it, it either goes to the laundry right away or it stays with that horse until it needs the laundry.
 It’s easy to keep track if you have a hook or bar near your saddle so they can stay together.